Guarantees and personal guarantees are important - and serious - commercial documents.

 Also, things might have happened before or after the guarantee was signed which make it unenforceable.

 Defences: How to get out of a personal guarantee

 Some guarantees will have loopholes, others won't.
 But it's not just the terms of the guarantee that decide these things.
 The creditor may behave themselves in a way that prevents them from relying on the guarantee.

 Some of the more common ways guarantors get out of a personal guarantee include:

-- The guarantee has been undermined by fraud or undue influence, because the guarantor was substantially misled before it was signed
+- The guarantee was undermined by civil fraud, negligent misrepresentation or undue influence, because the guarantor was substantially misled before it was signed

 - The creditor repudiated the contract of guarantee, and the guarantor accepts the repudiation

 - The creditor has failed to tell the guarantor something that affects the relationship between the debtor and creditor

 - A variation is made between creditor and debtor in a way which the guarantor would not have expected.
 Possibilities include:

 - increase in the sum of the debt of the debtor